ManuelFay/ImageSearcher/README.md

 once it is installed.

 ## Usage
 Currently, the usage is as follows.
-It computes the embeddings of all images one by one, and stores them in a picked dictionary for further reference.
+The library first computes the embeddings of all images one by one, and stores them in a picked dictionary for further reference.
 To compute and store information about the persons in the picture, enable the `include_faces` flag (note that it makes the indexing process up to 10x slower).